pppd

 If this option is given, pppd will send an LCP echo-request

-respond to the echo-request by sending an echo-reply.
-This
+spond to the echo-request by sending an echo-reply.
+This option

-option can be used with the lcp-echo-failure option to detect
+can be used with the lcp-echo-failure option to detect that the

 lcp-max-configure n